PanLion-git/CursorLecture01_1/README.md

 # CursorLecture01_1
 This new variant of project creation

-This changes on local repozitory
+This changes on local repository